Osedax: Endosymbionts

+Sexual dimorphism and life cycle

 Osedax males are notably smaller than their female counterparts.
 Between 50 and 100 microscopic dwarf males live inside the tube surrounding a single female and never develop past the larval stage; they produce sperm from yolk reserves.
 Male dwarfism prevents competition with female Osedax worms for food and space.
 Conditions that favour dwarfism in male Osedax are: